jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 For those early morning sprints when I needed some caffeine to jolt my mind into overdrive, I preferred [Gorilla Mind Rush](https://edlatimore.com/review-of-the-gorilla-mind-rush-is-it-effective/).
 Unfortunately, now that it’s discontinued, I stick to black coffee for my caffeine fix.
 But for those work sessions that can’t get done until later in the day or when I’m taking a break from caffeine, my go-to nootropic is Gorilla Mind Smooth.

-{% include widgets/toc.html heading="Gorilla Mind Smooth review" list-items="How it compares to Gorilla Mind Rush, What to expect from Gorilla Mind Smooth, Benefits, Ingredients list, How it compares to other nootropics, Frequently asked questions" list-ids="how-it-compares-to-gorilla-mind-rush, what-to-expect-from-gorilla-mind-smooth, benefits, ingredients, how-it-compares-to-other-nootropics, frequently-asked-questions" %}

 ## How it compares to Gorilla Mind Rush

 Gorilla Mind Smooth is the stimulant-free successor of Gorilla Mind Rush for when I need that extra dose of concentration without the caffeine.
 While I’m sad to see Rush go, Smooth has provided a much smoother, less extreme energy while still providing intense focus without the jitters or crashes.